alexgoodell/single-payer/docs/position_description.md

 Our current web application is modest and has a straightforward architecture.
 The economic model was built by a team of health economists using Microsoft Excel.
 The spreadsheets were then adapted to the [Microsoft Graph API](https://developer.microsoft.com/en-us/graph), which allows for the creation of a simple REST API based on the inputs and outputs of one Excel workbook.
 We have a simple webserver based in Python/Flask running on a lightweight AWS instance.
 Users fill out their demographic and salary information using a vanilla JavaScript frontend built with a survey package, [survey.js](https://surveyjs.io/).
 This request is routed to Microsoft Graph API, and the outputs are displayed for the user.

+The project is open-source.
+The codebase is available [on GitHub](https://github.com/alexgoodell/single-payer).

 We are interested in hiring a full-stack web developer with the following skillset:
 - proficiency in Javascript, Python, HTML/CSS, web API protocols, version control systems
 - basic server management experience